 - Better prep.
 Practically all states have adopted higher standards (Common Core) in writing, reading, writing, and math.
 Over time, that will result in far better college preparation.

 - More credit.
-The further expansion of college credit and dual enrollment options will increasing the number of students that will enter college with a better amount of credit.
+The further expansion of college credit and dual enrollment options will increase the number of students that will enter college with a better amount of credit.

 - Better LX.
 The more and more widespread application of blended or personalized learning will result in a generation of highly demanding students that will expect high-engagement learner experiences (LX) and the possibility to customize their personal education pathways.
 More and more learners will be looking for more applied and active learning in a variety of settings.